MiguelPires/polyglot/README.md

 For the moment there's no installation *per se*.
 For now, just run the script to get the output.

-It the future there will probably exist one.
+In the future there will probably exist one.

 ### Testing